Sitefinity/sitefinity-admin-app-extensions/README.md

 * [Custom list components](./src/tree#custom-list-components) - This extension is used to replace a part of each item shown in the tree used throughout the AdminApp.
 Currently supported only for the related data functionality.

+* [Custom system notifications icons](./src/custom-system-notifications-icons) - This extension is used to generate css class that can be used to style a system notification icon.
+If you have some custom system notifications you can use this extension to create your own icon, instead of using the default one.
+You can also use it to override the already available icons in the system.

+* [Custom DAM provider](./src/library-extender#custom-digital-assets-management-provider) - This extension is used to implement custom DAM providers.
+This sample demonstrates how to override one of the DAM providers which comes out of the box with the AdminApp.

 ### Modifications done in the config.json

 * [Change owner command](./src/change-owner#allowing-change-owner-command-in-adminapp) - By default the change owner command is available only for pages.
 You can also make it available for other content types.

 * [Sections menu](./src/sections-menu#extending-sections-menu-functionality-in-adminapp) - By default the sections menu in the item edit screen is visible only when there are 5 or more field sections.
 You can control this behavior by changing the number of sections needed for the menu to be visible.